chicio/chicio.github.io/_posts/2020-10-19-swift-package-manager-resources.md

 )
 ```

-Now the question is: how do you use/load the resources bundled with your target.
+Now the question is: how do you use/load the resources bundled with your target?
 When you build a Swift Package the build tools will automatically generate a `resource_bundle_accessor` file.
 This file exposes a new `Bundle.module` property that contains the bundle available for the package based on the environment you're building the source code:

 * if you build the package when is linked to the app, `Bundle.module` will contain the `Bundle.main.resourceURL`
 * if you build the package when is linked to a framework, `Bundle.module` will contain the `Bundle(for: BundleFinder.self).resourceURL`